openvinotoolkit/anomalib/docs/blog/tec/README.md

 ### Logging to Tensorboard and/or W&B
 To use TensorBoard and/or  W&B logger, ensure that the logger parameter is set to `tensorboard`, `wandb` or `[tensorboard, wandb]` in the `logging` section of the config file.

 An example configuration for saving to TensorBoard  is shown in the figure below.
+Similarly after setting logger to `wandb` you will see the images on your wandb project dashboard.
 ```yaml
 logging:
     log_images_to: [tensorboard]